nccgroup/wssip/README.md

 There are two commands depending on how you want to compile the Webpack bundle: for development, that is `npm run compile:dev` and for production is `npm run compile`.
 React will also log errors depending on whether development or production is specified.

 Currently working on:
-* Exposed API for external scripts for fuzzing (working on now, see above)
+* Exposed API for external scripts for fuzzing (99% complete, need to test sending data)
-* Saving/Resuming Connections from File
+* Saving/Resuming Connections from File (35% complete, exporting works sans active connections)
-* Using WSSiP in browser without Electron
+* Using WSSiP in browser without Electron (likely 1.1.0)
+* Rewrite in TypeScript (likely 1.2.0)
 * Using something other than Appbar for Custom/Intercept tabs, and styling the options to center better
-* Rewrite in TypeScript

-For information on using the `mitmengine` class, see [mitmengine/README.md](https://github.com/nccgroup/wssip/mitmengine/README.md)
+For information on using the `mitmengine` class, see either: [npm](https://npmjs.com/package/mitmengine), [yarn](https://yarnpkg.com/en/package/mitmengine), or [mitmengine/README.md](https://github.com/nccgroup/wssip/mitmengine/README.md)